 Now you have your offers back from universities you need to start making decisions and planning.
 This page has key information on what you need to do next.

-There are two main types of offer you will receieve:
+There are two main types of offer you will receive:

-You will need to meet the academic and non-academic conditions of your offer before you can be accepted onto the course
+Conditional Offer - You will need to meet the academic and non-academic conditions of your offer before you can be accepted onto the course.

-You have already satisfied the academic and non-academic conditions and are eligible to attend the course
+Unconditional Offer - You have already satisfied the academic and non-academic conditions and are eligible to attend the course.

-We may make you a change of course offer which will either be conditional or unconditional for a different programme to the one you applied to.
+We may make you a change of course offer for a different programme to the one you applied to, which will either be conditional or unconditional.
 This could be due to:

 Although you can apply for up to five choices in UCAS, once you recieve all your decisions back from those choices you need to decide which offers you wish to accept.
 You need to choose one Firm choice and, if your Firm choice is a conditional offer, you can select an Insurance choice as well.
 Further advice can be found on the 'making the right decision' UCAS page.

-Usually, you would choose an offer which has lower requirements than their firm choice to give you some security if you do miss the conditions of your Firm choice
+Usually, you would choose an offer which has lower requirements than your Firm choice to give you some security if you do miss the conditions of your Firm choice.